 Chinese consumers are increasingly sensitive to environmental issues.
 Due to their culture and the several scandals related to hygiene in China, these kinds of natural products are gaining more and more attention.
 If you are selling organic products, China can be a tremendous opportunity for you to increase your sales.

-The mix of “cosmetics” and “pharmaceutical” is becoming more popular in China because it meets dermatological needs in addition to purely aesthetic needs.
+The mix of “cosmetics” and “pharmaceuticals” is becoming more popular in China because it meets dermatological needs in addition to purely aesthetic needs.
 It accounted for 90 million yuan as of 2020.

 Seduce Chinese Consumers: How to sell and advertise your skincare products?